BlockCertsAI/BCAI-Canon/12_consistency/L12_Consistency_Rules.md

 ---

 ### **3.2 Causal Positioning**
-A transition MUST be evaluated in the same causal position every time.
+Transitions MUST be evaluated at the same causal position on every execution.

 ---

 ### **3.3 Deterministic Evaluation Logic**
-Architect MUST evaluate transitions through a **pure, side-effect-free deterministic function**.
+The Architect MUST evaluate transitions through a **pure, side-effect-free deterministic function**.

 ---

 ### **3.4 Sealed Outcome Anchoring**
-If already sealed (L51):
+If a transition is already sealed (L51):
-- the sealed event MUST override new attempts
-- nodes MUST return the sealed result
+- the sealed result MUST be returned
-- re-execution MUST NOT change history
+- re-execution MUST NOT alter history

 Sealed truth is final.

 ---

 ### **3.5 Constraint Stability**
-L31 Constraints must give identical decisions under identical conditions.
+Constraint evaluation (L31) MUST produce identical results under identical conditions.

 ---